 Pick One Big Daily Task

 With my ADHD I will often see a task that needs to be done, then see 12 other tasks that need to be done, lose all my motivation, and not complete any of the tasks.
-So instead of constantly having that battle with myself I only allow one big task a day.
+So instead of constantly having that battle with myself I only allow one big task a day on my cleaning schedule.